8 Things You Should Know About the Flu Shot

 - Symptoms aren’t always obvious: Most people who contract influenza will recover in one to two weeks, but some may develop serious complications from the virus that impact their respiratory systems.
 For safe measure, take all symptoms seriously and consult a primary care provider with questions or concerns.
 Early symptoms of the flu may include cough, diarrhea, fever or feverish/chills, fatigue, headaches, sore throat, muscle or body aches, upset stomach, runny or stuffy nose, vomiting.

-Does my insurance cover flu shots?
-Blue Cross members can find out how much of the cost will be covered and where to get one at bcbsm.com/preventflu.
+Blue Cross Blue Shield of Michigan (BCBSM) members can find out how much of the cost will be covered and where to get one at bcbsm.com/preventflu.

 - Are Flu Outbreaks Connected to Weather Patterns?

 - Do I Need to See a Doctor if I Have a Cold?

 - When Are the Best and Worst Times to Get a Flu Shot?